Directional-Shift Dirichlet ARMA Models for Compositional Time Series with Structural Break Intervention: Introduction

 This parameterization has several attractive properties.
 The direction-amplitude decomposition separates which components change from how much they change, facilitating interpretation and prior specification.
 The logistic gate embeds smooth transition dynamics \citep{luukkonen1988} within the compositional framework, allowing gradual rather than instantaneous breaks.
 The entire mechanism operates in ILR space, ensuring that forecasts remain on the simplex regardless of parameter values.

 We establish that directional shifts correspond to geodesic motion on the simplex under Aitchison geometry, providing a geometric interpretation of the intervention as the shortest path between pre- and post-break compositions.
-This geodesic structure is basis-invariant: while we use a Helmert-style ILR contrast for computation, the induced trajectory on the simplex is independent of this choice.
+The induced intervention trajectory on the simplex is basis-invariant: while we use a Helmert-style ILR contrast for computation, the simplex path implied by the intervention is independent of this choice, even though the full fitted model under diagonal AR/MA dynamics is not.

-Our main contributions are as follows: \begin{enumerate} \item We develop a Bayesian Dirichlet DARMA model with directional-shift intervention (Section~\ref{sec:model}), with a logistic gate function that provides smooth transitions corresponding to geodesic motion on the simplex.

-\item We conduct a comprehensive simulation study with 400 fits across 8 scenarios, demonstrating accurate parameter recovery and proper calibration (Section~\ref{sec:simulation}).

-\item We apply the model to fee recognition lead-time distributions during the COVID-19 pandemic, comparing baseline, fixed-effects, and intervention specifications in a rolling forecast evaluation (Section~\ref{sec:empirical}). \end{enumerate}
+Our main contributions are fivefold.
+First, we develop a Bayesian Dirichlet ARMA model with directional-shift intervention (Section~\ref{sec:model}), with a logistic gate function that provides smooth transitions corresponding to geodesic motion on the simplex.
+Second, we conduct a comprehensive simulation study with 400 fits across 8 scenarios demonstrating accurate parameter recovery and proper calibration, supplemented by two additional simulation studies that extend the kappa range and examine partial reversibility (Section~\ref{sec:simulation}).
+Third, we apply the model to fee recognition lead-time distributions across four global regions during COVID-19 and directly benchmark the diagonal intervention specification against a dense full-matrix sensitivity variant to assess the practical cost of the diagonal restriction (Section~\ref{sec:empirical}).
+Fourth, we apply the model to stay-length compositions under harder conditions to characterize when the intervention model provides meaningful gains over simpler alternatives (Section~\ref{sec:empirical2}).
+Fifth, the two empirical applications together yield a practical decision rule grounded in both simulation evidence and real data.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:background} reviews compositional data analysis and the Dirichlet ARMA framework.
 Section~\ref{sec:model} develops our directional-shift model specification.
 Section~\ref{sec:priors} discusses prior specification and computation.
-Section~\ref{sec:simulation} presents simulation evidence on parameter recovery.
+Section~\ref{sec:simulation} presents simulation evidence on parameter recovery, including supplementary studies on transition speed and partial reversibility.
 Section~\ref{sec:forecasting} develops forecasting methodology.
 Section~\ref{sec:empirical} applies the model to COVID-period lead-time data.
+Section~\ref{sec:empirical2} presents the stay-length application.
 Section~\ref{sec:discussion} discusses practical implications and limitations.
 Section~\ref{sec:conclusion} concludes.